Halle Berry, 54, Flaunts Sculpted Abs In A Sports Bra While Posing With Her Trainer On Fitness Friday

 Halle Berry treated her huge fan base to a great view of her bombshell curves while clad in a sexy workout set.
 She shared the post on Friday, and it added some serious heat to her Instagram feed.

-Berry and her trainer, Peter Lee Thomas, appeared in a beautiful outdoor space.
+Berry and her trainer, Peter Lee Thomas, were in a beautiful outdoor location.
 They posed in front of a wall of lush greenery, and sunlight spilled over their shoulders and back.
-The actress knelt on the ground, placing both hands on her thighs and smiling for the camera.
-Thomas knelt on one knee and used his opposite as a rest for his elbows.
-In the caption of the upload, Berry shared that it would be the last “Fitness Friday” on her page.
+The actress kneeled on the ground, placing both hands on her thighs and smiling for the camera.
+Thomas was on one knee and used the opposite as a rest for his elbows.
+In the caption, Berry shared that it would be the last "Fitness Friday" on her page.

 The actress looked smoking hot in a tight workout set that did her figure nothing but favors.
 The garments boasted a shiny fabric with small geometric shapes.
 On top, she wore a sports bra with thick straps and black lining on its sides.
-Its scooping neckline plunged low into her chest to show a tease of her cleavage.
+Its scooping neckline teased a bit of her cleavage.
 It featured a thick band that was tight on her ribs, cutting off to reveal a tease of her sculpted abs.
 Berry also flaunted her sculpted biceps.

 She teamed the look with a pair of bottoms that were equally as hot.
 Berry pulled the garment high on her hips, highlighting her tiny midsection and hourglass curves.
 The piece fit snugly over her muscular legs and thighs.

-In the caption of the update, she plugged Respin, the new page that they will be sharing their workouts on.
+In the caption, Berry plugged Respin, the new page that they will be sharing their workouts on.

-Fans have not been shy about showering the photo with love, and within minutes, it’s earned more than 8,900 likes and 100-plus comments.
-Several fans applauded Berry’s body while a few more confessed that they would be following her journey.
+Fans have not been shy about showering the photo with love, and within minutes, it earned more than 8,900 likes and 100-plus comments.
+Several fans applauded Berry's body while a few more confessed that they would be following her journey.

-“Hey Girl!
-You are sooo gorgeous,” one follower gushed, adding a series of red hearts to the end of their comment.
+"Hey Girl!
+You are sooo gorgeous," one follower gushed, adding a series of red hearts at the end of their comment.

 "Huge fan.
 Let me send you my work, Halle!" a second person remarked.